 Our young parents group have taken part in an extensive photography course and their work is being displayed throughout July.
 The exhibition will open on July 4th and will be open for public viewing up untill the 15th.

 Pop into the cafe at the Black Cultural Archives in Brixton to see the fabulous work from our talented young parents.
 You wont be let down!
 For more information, click here.

 “You have been a passionate support worker who does more than just support.
 You have instilled qualities that will remain with me for life.”

 Last year, the outreach team worked on a one to one basis with 51 pregnant teenagers, 102 young mothers and 40 young fathers, in addition to running open weekly groups at Children's Centres around Lambeth.

-Cook Up takes place at Stockwell Children's Centre from 1 – 3 pm on Thursdays.
+Cook Up takes place at Stockwell Children's Centre from 1 – 3 pm on Thursdays in term times.

 Just drop in, or if you'd like to know more, ring 020 8835 9570 and ask to speak to one of the Outreach team

 Isabelle was 19, with a nine-month old daughter.
 Originally from Jamaica, she’d come to England as a 14-year old.
 Her dream was to be a legal secretary.
 But she’d attended a course where she had to hand in her passport, which she could not get returned.
 Her passport subsequently expired meaning that she had overstayed in the UK and her application for indefinite leave to remain had been turned down.
 Whilst she was appealing the decision, she lived with her mother and stepfather in a tiny room where her baby had no space to play.

 As soon a baby can crawl, safety gates should be installed at the top and bottom of stairs.